 It’s a very tricky balance and definitely an art more than a science.
 “If you are too proud and don’t listen to anyone, you might go in the wrong direction.
 If you listen too much to others, you can lose your brand identity”, said Chatkeo Srisuwan (Moss) of Mosstories.
 When people give you advice you need to gauge where they’re coming from because not all advice is good.
 So again, learn to trust yourself and follow your instinct.

-But how do you know that you’re instinct is correct?
+But how do you know that your instinct is correct?
 “You don’t,” said Paveena Angsuvat McLean, co-founder and CEO of Abode, “but through experience you’ll learn what you are doing and you’ve got to go with your gut feeling”.

 - Know your target audience and find your wolf pack.